cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 #### Completed Application Deployment Manifest

 You should now save the application deployment manifest in a file named **quick-start-application.yml**.
-Running the command below will save a completed deployment manifest to **quick-start-application.yml** in your current working directory, using the value of the `$APPLICATION_DB_NAME` environment variable in the executing terminal:
+Running the command below will save a completed deployment manifest to **quick-start-application.yml** in your current working directory, using the value of the `APPLICATION_DB_NAME` environment variable in the executing terminal:

 ```bash
 cat << EOF > quick-start-application.yml